Amazon managed policies for readiness check in Amazon Application Recovery Controller (ARC) - Amazon Application Recovery Controller (ARC)

 Amazon managed policy: AmazonRoute53RecoveryReadinessReadOnlyAccess

 You can attach AmazonRoute53RecoveryReadinessReadOnlyAccess to your IAM entities.
-This policy grants read-only access to actions for working with recovery readiness in Route 53 ARC.
+This policy grants read-only access to actions for working with recovery readiness in ARC.
 It's useful for users who need to view readiness statuses and recovery group configurations.
 These users can't create, update, or delete recovery readiness resources.

 To view the permissions for this policy, see AmazonRoute53RecoveryReadinessReadOnlyAccess in the Amazon Managed Policy Reference.